jfpettit/reflo/README.md

-# rlpack-tf
+# reflo

 **Note: there is an issue with the MPI parallelization in this code.
 Running an algorithm on a single CPU appears to work and yield satisfactory performance.
 However, when the number of CPUs is set to more than one, performance degrades.
 I'm working on a solid confirmation that the single-CPU code is correct and then will find and fix the error with running across multiple CPUs.**

 This repository contains implementations of some reinforcement learning algorithms.
-The pytorch version of rlpack is [here](https://github.com/jfpettit/rl-pack) but it is targeted mainly at simplicity and clarity so that beginners can easily understand the code. rlpack-tf focuses more on performance, but also still tries to maintain readability.
+The pytorch version of rlpack is [here](https://github.com/jfpettit/rl-pack) but it is targeted mainly at simplicity and clarity so that beginners can easily understand the code. reflo focuses more on performance, but also still tries to maintain readability.
 Much of the code is inspired by OpenAI's SpinningUp [course](https://spinningup.openai.com/en/latest/index.html).

 Currently this code includes implementations of [Advantage Actor Critic (A2C)](https://openai.com/blog/baselines-acktr-a2c/) and [Proximal Policy Optimization (PPO)](https://openai.com/blog/openai-baselines-ppo/).
 The SpinningUp page also includes clear, concise algorithm explanations.